Designer Handbag or a Down Payment?

 Beauty pulls the eye in, especially strong colors.
 Order helps the mind think.
 The Mondrian style gave me a way to show scale without noise, just blocks of color, their sizes, and numbers.

-Zoomed in for readability
+Zoomed in for Readability

 Close examples to read the descriptions